ArekX/RAGE/README.md

 RAGE
 ====

-Ruby Awesome Game Engine, a 2D game engine with Ruby language support.
+Welcome to R.A.G.E. - Ruby Awesome Game Engine, written in C++ using Ruby language and Allegro Game Library.
+You can make all kinds of 2D games using RAGE engine.
+Enjoy!

 Using Ruby Version: 2.0.0-p195

 Using Allegro Version: 5.0.9

-WIP
+WIP/Beta
 ====

 Current: